Orlyonok: Orlyonok culture

 Orlyonok has its own history and traditions, one of the most important among them – respect for people, their work, their personality, and experience ...
 This requires future "Eaglets" to have a certain culture of communication and interaction with peers and adults.
 Furthermore, almost everything is planned and done by the kids themselves, as part of joint activities performed together with teachers and peers.
 For example, self-help is the rule of the day: from simple things like making one's bed in the morning and self-care, to collectively serving a rotating duty around the camp and in the dining rooms.

-Having a lot in common with the world-wide Scouts youth, the Eaglets' culture has a few notable points distinguishing them, one of them – not being separated into groups based on gender.
+Though having a lot in common with the world-wide Scouts youth, the Eaglets' culture has a few notable points distinguishing them, one of them – not being separated into groups based on gender.
 Eaglets, too, enjoy camping and hiking, they place great emphasis on being self-reliant, responsible and trustworthy when asked for help.
-It is also stressed that merely accumulating the history of achievements is secondary to the goal of self-development and growth, with everyone's input helping to grow all together as a team.
+It is also stressed that merely accumulating a history of achievements is secondary to the goal of self-development and growth, with everyone's input helping to grow all together as a team.